Application screen configuration

 `documentV1(name, source, typeName, style)`

-Creates the configuration of a single document in a document group.
+Creates configuration for a single document in a document group.
 It takes four parameters:

 * `name` - document name, displayed in Eximee Dashboard.

-* `source` - document source, specifying where it should be retrieved from (e.g. URL to a PDF file).
+* `source` - document source, specifying where it should be fetched from (e.g. URL to a PDF file).

 * `typeName` - optional document type name, which can be used for additional categorization.